This is part 2 of 3 of the money mindset series.

 These emotional patterns happen on a deeply unconscious level without any reflection.

-Therefore the feelings and action are unconscious as well.
+Therefore the feelings and actions are unconscious as well.

 If we want to stop the way we act, we have to change the way we think first.